 Shane Jones’ $3 billion Provincial Growth Fund has shone a light on regional economic development.
 But there are still a lot of misconceptions about what regional economic development is and what projects hope to achieve.
 This Top 5, originally posted on interest.co.nz, explores selected elements of what regional economic development practitioners think about.

 Economic development is not a tool for cherry picking winners, rather it is about creating a space for entrepreneurialism to flourish.
 A core focus of many regional economic development strategies is supporting initiatives that make a place great to live, work and do business.
 If you get the basics right and tell the story well, then residents will want to stay and outsiders will want to move to your area.
-People are the building blocks of an economy, irrespective of whether they contribute productively as workers in existing enterprises or utilise their talents and capital to invest in businesses that employee others.
+People are the building blocks of an economy, irrespective of whether they contribute productively as workers in existing enterprises or utilise their talents and capital to invest in businesses that employ others.

 “While both the North and South islands had overall growth similar to the national average of 1.6 percent, there were a range of growth rates across the territorial authority areas within each island.
 For example, in the South Island, the Selwyn district had a 5.3 percent increase with Buller district declining by 0.3 percent in the June year.
-In the North Island, Waikato district had a 2.8 percent increase, while Waitomo district had an 0.9 percent decrease in population over the same period.”
+In the North Island, Waikato district had a 2.8 percent increase, while Waitomo district had a 0.9 percent decrease in population over the same period.”

 Quick wins in economic development are hard to find, and regions need to play the long game.
 Shane Jones and the Provincial Growth Fund (PGF) are learning things the hard way.
 Most of the PGF’s $3 billion has already been earmarked for projects, but very little of the money has actually been distributed and relatively few jobs have been created.

 The reality is that there are long lag times between conceptualising an idea, planning for implementation and getting things operational.
-It’s harder to spend $3 billion and create jobs in a hurry than Jones had naively thought.
+It’s harder to spend $3 billion and create jobs in a hurry than Jones had thought.

 Of those, 616 were full-time, 637 were part-time and 601 had an “unknown” status.